-Boston University has hired alum David Quinn, a former associate head coach at BU and most recently assistant coach of the Colorado Avalanche, to replace men’s ice hockey coach Jack Parker (SMG’68, Hon.’97), who announced his retirement two weeks ago after 40 years at the helm.
+Boston University has hired alum David Quinn, a former associate head coach at BU and most recently assistant coach of the Colorado Avalanche, to replace men’s ice hockey coach Jack Parker (SMG’68, Hon.’97), who announced his retirement in March after 40 years at the helm.
 As associate head coach at BU from 2004 to 2009, Quinn (CAS’89) helped lead the team to the NCAA national title in 2009.
-He will take over his new post when Colorado’s season ends.
+He takes over his new post when Colorado’s season ends.

 Michael Lynch, a vice president and director of athletics, said Quinn is the ideal candidate for the job.
 “His résumé is filled with diverse experiences at both the college and pro level,” said Lynch.
 “He is a proven head coach and a consummate professional.
 He is also a BU man, an important consideration as we deliberated.
 I’m absolutely convinced that David will use the foundation laid by Coach Parker as a launching pad to take our program to great new heights.”

-Speaking at a news conference on March 26, Quinn thanked President Robert A. Brown and Lynch for the opportunity to lead the BU team.
+Speaking at a news conference, Quinn thanked President Robert A. Brown and Lynch for the opportunity to lead the BU team.
 “I couldn’t believe how excited I was when this job came up,” he said.
 “The last four years I’ve missed the college hockey experience.

 “I want to continue the legacy that Jack built here,” he said.
 “I’m humbled, honored, and excited, and I wish tomorrow was October 1 and it was our first practice.”